 Private student loans can also come with either fixed or variable interest rates.
 Variable rates typically start lower, making them more appealing.
 But over time, that rate can increase, potentially costing you more money.
 Fixed rates will remain the same over the life of your loan, making them the lower-risk choice.

 Regardless of whether you choose federal or private student loans, most of them accrue interest while you’re in school.
-The only exception to this rule is Subsidized Direct Loans, which are available to undergraduate students who exhibit financial need.
+The only exception to this rule is Direct Subsidized Loans, which are available to undergraduate students who exhibit financial need.

 Once you’re out of school and your grace period is over, your lender will capitalize the interest on your account, adding it to the balance and increasing how much you owe — and also the amount on which your future interest payments will be based.